hereticjsorg/heretic/docs/components/form.md

 # Form Builder

-Form Builder component (*hform*) allows you to dynamically build and validate forms.
+Form Builder component (*hform*) allows you to dynamically build and validate your forms.

 Usage example: